matrix-org/synapse/INSTALL.md

 sudo pip3 install virtualenv
 ```

-Install libjpeg.
+On ARM-based Macs you may need to explicitly install libjpeg which is a pillow dependency.
 You can use Homebrew (https://brew.sh):
 ```sh
 brew install jpeg
 ```